-The Indian Institute of Management, Ahmedabad, the Indian School of Business, Hyderabad, and the Indian Institute of Management, Bangalore are the only Indian b-schools in the Financial Times Global MBA Ranking 2016, which includes 100 institutions.
+The Indian School of Business, Hyderabad, and the Indian Institute of Management, Bangalore, Ahmedabad and Calcutta, are the only Indian b-schools in the Financial Times Global MBA Ranking 2018, which includes 100 institutions.
 Strange for a country with 5,500 MBA colleges?
 Not at all, it turns out.
 For quite a few reasons.

 The Indian MBA has many weak points.
 But its Achilles’ heel is the poor quality of the curriculum and faculty, according to Bakul Dholakia, Director General of the International Management Institute, New Delhi.
 It is not about physical infrastructure at MBA colleges, but about the curriculum and how the curriculum is delivered, he was quoted in The New Indian Express as saying.

 Dr. Dholakia says that universities and colleges have failed to review the management curriculum from the point of view of the corporate sector, which requires the best of management talent to meet its dizzy targets.
 The inadequate curriculum has led to b-schools churning out mediocre MBA graduates whom the industry finds unemployable.

 The quality of most MBAs is so low that the bottom 2,000 of the about 5,500 MBA colleges in India are unable to find placement for even 15 percent of their MBAs.
 Companies can only hire the best available candidates and try to train them, which is, for the most part, a job that the b-schools should have done.